Is Jesus Called YHWH in Philippians 2:11?

 |“to me every knee shall bend, and every tongue shall swear.” kampsei pan gonu kai exomologesetai pasa glossa||“that at the name of Jesus every knee should bend [pan gonu kampse], in heaven and on earth and under the earth, and every tongue should confess [kai pasa glossa exomologesetai] that Jesus Christ is Lord, to the glory of God the Father.”|

 Before we consider this in more detail, it should first be noted that Paul expressly distinguishes Jesus from God just prior to the passage Bowman cites: Jesus is the obedient servant who submits to death on a cross, while God is the one who responds by exalting Jesus to a position of authority.8

-Nevertheless, most interpreters simply assume that Paul applies Isaiah 45 to Jesus alone.
+Yet most interpreters simply assume that Paul is applying Isaiah 45 to Jesus alone.
 Based on this presupposition, they infer that Paul must be identifying Jesus as YHWH.
 But in the LXX, Isaiah 45:23 is only the beginning of a sentence that continues on into the next verse.
 And in that verse we find another crucial parallel to Paul’s commentary:9

 |Isaiah 45:23-24 LXX (NETS)||Philippians 2:10-11 (ESV)|